Palo Alto County Conservation Areas:

 Hauschen Wildlife Area

 The combined efforts of Ducks Unlimited, Palo Alto County Conservation Board, the USDA

-purchase and restoration of this 134 acres of prairie and wetland.
+purchase and restoration of this 134-acre of prairie and wetland.
 There are nine wetland

-basins and 15 acres of native prairie.
+basins and fifteen acres of native prairie.
 This area is located on U.S. Highway 18, 4.5 miles west

 of Emmetsburg.
 This area is managed to provide habitat for waterfowl and other grassland

 species.
 It is open to public hunting and trapping.